a-j-olly/dice-roller-mcp/README.md

 ### Step 1: Install

 **Recommended - No installation needed:**

-Use npx to automatically download and run the latest version.
+Configure you AI assistant to use npx to automatically download and run the latest version (move to step 2).
 This ensures you always have the most recent version without manual updates.

 **Alternative - Global installation:**